 - Use battery-operated Water Wigglers in birdbaths since female mosquitoes won’t lay eggs in moving water.

 - Toss Mosquito Dunks, containing Bti (Bacillus thuringiensis israelensis, a bacterium) in rain barrels and the basins of water features.
 You can also put a few small pieces of the dunks in flowerpot saucers, where irrigation water might collect.
-Mosquito dunks are available at the Environmental Services Department offices located at 206 W. Church St., 2nd Floor, Grand Prairie, TX 75050.
+Mosquito dunks are available at the Public Health and Environmental Quality Department offices located at 300 W. Main St, 2nd Floor, Grand Prairie, TX 75050.
 Dunks are limited to 2 per household.
-View more information on the mosquito dunk larvicide / PDF
+View more information on the mosquito dunk larvicide

 - Cast Bti granules, also known as Mosquito Bits, under dense shrubbery where mosquitoes breed in wet soil.
 Suggestion: Distribute it in spring and reapply during summer.